 Whole wheat flour makes up only 6% of all flour produced in the United States.
 Milled from hard red wheat, its protein content ranges from 11-15 percent.
 Much of the whole wheat flour you find at the supermarket has been processed in a steel roller mill: the three edible parts of the grain are separated, milled, and then recombined to approximate the natural ratio in the wheat kernel.
 Since it contains the germ and bran, it's darker in color, more assertive in flavor, and has a shorter shelf life (due to the bran and germ’s propensity towards rancidity).
-It works well in heartier recipes, like carrot cake, gingerbread, and crackers, where its rich flavor and coarser texture are welcome additions.
+It works well in heartier recipes, like carrot cake, gingerbread, and homemade crackers, where its rich flavor and coarser texture are welcome additions.
 It can also be mixed with all-purpose or bread flours to create breads that have a lighter wheat flavor and a less dense crumb.
 We recommend King Arthur Whole Wheat Flour, a national brand that is widely available.

 Graham flour, named after Dr. Sylvester Graham, a prominent figure in the early nineteenth century health food movement, is a type of whole wheat flour that has a slightly coarser grind.
 With its nutty and sweet flavor, it works well in graham crackers and pie doughs.
 Whole wheat and graham flours can be used interchangeably in recipes, so if you have one or the other, don’t be shy about substitution.